denten-books/plain-text/2-device.md

 Wittgenstein continues to complicate such edge cases, challenging his audience's intuitions of what it means to read and to understand.
-He gives also the example of a hallucinating patient, who "reads" what to us looks like gibberish, and the case of man who fakes reading Cyrillic by memorizing the lines phonetically.
+He gives also the example of a hallucinating patient, who "reads" what to us looks like gibberish, and the case of a man who fakes reading Cyrillic by memorizing the lines phonetically.
 He talks of machines too, which produce random sounds that occasionally, by accident, correspond to some existing texts.
 In each case, we envision two mechanisms, Wittgenstein writes, one visible and external and one